Ollynov/dogworld/README.md

 ### Running the app locally:

 - Specifically running flutter web server on google auth authorized port: flutter run -d chrome --web-hostname localhost --web-port 7357
-- To run our cloud functions `firebase serve --only functions`
+- To run our cloud functions `firebase serve --only functions` or to get them on the emulator: `npm run serve` from within the functions directory.

 ### Deployment: